-Physical symptoms tend to cease during the acute withdrawal phase, however the psychological symptoms, such as cravings, often continue on for months and are often the biggest obstacle to staying drug free for an extended time period.
+Physical symptoms tend to cease during the acute withdrawal phase, however, the psychological symptoms, such as cravings, often continue on for months and are often the biggest obstacle to staying drug-free for an extended time period.

-There are some individuals who persistently abuse methamphetamine may also experience post-acute withdrawal symptoms (PAWS) which in turn can include anxiety, cravings, depression and mood swings.
+There are some individuals who persistently abuse methamphetamine who may also experience post-acute withdrawal symptoms (PAWS) which in turn can include anxiety, cravings, depression, and mood swings.
 PAWS can last as high as six months or more, so it is best to seek medical assistance while in early withdrawal from methamphetamine so as to receive proper emotional, psychological and physical support.

 What Causes Methamphetamine Withdrawal?

 Individuals who abuse methamphetamine can easily develop a physical dependence on the drug.
-Physical dependence his occurs when the body adapts to the constant presence of the drug in its system.
+Physical dependence occurs when the body adapts to the constant presence of the drug in its system.
 Once a physical dependence is established, tolerance to the drug typically follows, which means that the individual will need larger and more frequent doses of methamphetamine to feel the same effects a smaller dose once created.

 Although the effects of methamphetamine can possibly be felt quickly, the drug leaves the body in a rapid fashion, which can lead to a “crash.”
-When someone repeatedly takes large doses of meth together in a short period to avoid this crash, it can step up the development of a physical dependence and tolerance.
+When someone repeatedly takes large doses of meth together in a short period to avoid this crash, it can step up the development of physical dependence and tolerance.